Before Choosing a Coach

 Guiding Principles of Rebalance Wellbeing

-My personal approach to health and wellness coaching includes these guiding principles.
-I integrate these beliefs into my work so you can expect them to shape your progress if we work together.
+My personal approach to coaching includes these guiding principles.
+I integrate these beliefs in my work so you can expect them to shape your progress if we work together.

 - People are whole beings, so solutions need to address mind, body, and spirit to be effective.
-If we work together, we will focus on ALL of you.
-At first, it might seem strange to you that we’ll consider every issue from the perspective of mind, body, and spirit, but attention to all three will help you leverage momentum to get the best results.
+If we work together, we’ll focus on ALL of you.
+At first, it might seem unusual that we’ll consider issues from the perspective of mind, body, and spirit, but attention to all three helps you leverage momentum to get the best results.

-- Researchers tell us how humans typically work and change behavior so we should leverage that knowledge instead of trying to swim upstream against its natural tendencies.
+- Research tells us how humans typically function and change behavior so we should apply that knowledge instead of trying to swim upstream against our natural tendencies.
 We don’t need to reinvent the wheel!
 Plenty of evidence-based practices exist that we can leverage in our work together to make your success easier and sustainable.

 - Adults have the power and ability to take charge of their choices in work + life even if they don’t believe it at the moment.
 My superpower is to hold space for your dreams until you wholeheartedly believe they’re possible too.

-- With support and accountability, everyone can go after their dreams and goals—a life they love.
+- With guidance, support, and accountability, everyone can rebalance work + life to own their career (so it doesn’t own them).
 You get to decide what’s important to you and I’ll stand shoulder-to-shoulder with you as you go after it.

 Not surprisingly, these principles aren’t the only ones that guide my coaching practice.
 That said, they are different from most coaches.

-I know it takes time and effort to rebalance wellbeing.
+I know it takes time and effort to rebalance work + life.
 You didn’t get here overnight.
 You choose where to start, how much to take on, and the pace of change.
-I’ll share research and best practices to help you leverage your mind, body, and spirit to thrive and live a life you love.
+I’ll share research and best practices to help you work and parent without sacrificing wellbeing.

 Choose the Right Coach for YOU

-While it might feel uncomfortable to schedule a call with someone you haven’t met, you deserve the best coach for your strengths, values, and desires.
+While it might seem scary to schedule a call with someone you haven’t met, you deserve the best coach for your strengths, values, and desires.
 The time spent on these calls to find the right person to help you get unstuck and make progress towards your goals is well worth it.

 I would love to talk with you if I’m one of the three coaches you pick for a consultation!
 You can book your clarity call with me right now.
-Such a great first step towards putting your dreams, goals, and priorities first.
+It’s such a great first step towards putting your dreams, goals, and priorities first.